Blessings15/se-assignment-2-introduction-to-software-engineering-Blessings15/README.md

 Communication and Collaboration: Requirements documentation facilitates communication and collaboration among project stakeholders, helping to bridge the gap between technical and non-technical team members and ensuring a common understanding of project objectives and constraints.

 Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?

+Through:

+Encapsulation: Modules encapsulate their internal workings, data structures, and algorithms behind well-defined interfaces.
+This encapsulation hides the implementation details from other modules, allowing changes to be made to a module's internal logic without affecting other parts of the system.
+This makes the code easier to understand, maintain, and evolve over time.

+Reusability: Modular design promotes reusability by allowing modules to be reused in different parts of the system or in other projects.
+Developers can create libraries of reusable modules that can be easily integrated into new projects, reducing development time and effort.
+This also helps maintain consistency and standardization across projects.

+Scalability: Modular design facilitates scalability by allowing the system to grow and evolve incrementally.
+New features or functionalities can be added by creating new modules or extending existing ones, without the need to modify the entire system.
+This makes it easier to accommodate changing requirements and adapt to evolving user needs.

+Maintainability: Modularity improves maintainability by isolating changes within individual modules.
+When a change is required, developers can focus on the specific module affected, without having to understand or modify the entire system.
+This reduces the risk of introducing unintended side effects or breaking existing functionality, making it easier to debug and troubleshoot issues.

+Testability: Modular design enhances testability by allowing for more granular unit testing of individual modules.
+Each module can be tested independently to ensure that it behaves as expected under different conditions.
+This makes it easier to identify and fix bugs, as well as to verify the correctness of the system as a whole.
 Testing in Software Engineering:
 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?